joao-per/Printf/README.md

 ## 🗣️ About

-> This project tries to replicate the original printf.
+This project is pretty straight foward.
+I tried to replicate the original printf.

 For detailed information, refer to the [**subject of this project**](https://github.com/joao-per/42-printf/blob/main/Subject.pdf).